Ajurgs/PasswordGeneratorJavaScript/README.md

 I built the generator code with the first fuctonal idea that came to me. it solves how to randomly generate a string and how to just javascript to change html text.

+# Usage

+load the webpage and then click the generate password button. doing so will open a model that prompts for password length and has checkboxes for the character types that can be used. then once the generate button is pressed then a random password will be generated adn displayed on the screen in the text area.

+you can keep repeating the password generation as many time as wanted.

 # Link

 [https://ajurgs.github.io/PasswordGeneratorJavaScript/](https://ajurgs.github.io/PasswordGeneratorJavaScript/)